zhmur/servicenow-guides/ServiceNow style guide.md

 ## Patterns
 1. Consider a script include for each table to implement data manipulations: creating, modifying, querying data.
+1. Never allow deletion of records for end users (not platform administrators).
+Consider using "active" field instead.

 ## Performance
 1. Specify fields to return by a database view.
 And include only fields which you need.